Pulpican Mbuna (Maylandia pulpican)

 Overfeeding causes ammonia spikes, dirty substrate and unstable water quality.
 If food reaches the bottom uneaten, reduce portions immediately.
 A clean feeding routine is one of the easiest ways to prevent stress and disease in Lake Malawi cichlids.

-The Red Dragon Peacock Cichlid Fish is prized for its intense warm tones.
+The Red Dragon Peacock Cichlid is prized for its intense warm tones.
 Mature males usually develop a vivid red to orange body with metallic blue on the face, gill plate or fins, plus darker edging that sharpens the overall contrast.
 The body is laterally compressed with a smooth forehead profile and long, elegant dorsal and anal fins typical of peacock cichlids.
 Adult size is around 15 cm, making this a medium-sized but visually dominant fish.

 Our photos show the mature colour potential that develops under strong diet, low stress and proper red dragon peacock cichlid hard water care.
 Dark backgrounds and pale sand often make the reds appear even richer.